-Treatment and Reuse
+Treatment and water reuse

-Grupo Bimbo has had a constant improvement in the treatment and reuse of water over the years, which, in some of its operations, use it for different purposes such as irrigation of green areas, sanitary services and washing of its vehicles.

-Today it has 82% of reuse of total treated water.
-Globally, Grupo Bimbo own 89 treatment plants and in the rest of its plants it ensures treatment with external services.

-It also continues to work on the modernization of its treatment plants to make the operation more efficient and improve its quality.
+Grupo Bimbo has had a constant improvement in the treatment and reuse of water over the years, which, in some of its operations, is used for different purposes such as irrigation of green areas, sanitary services and cleaning of its vehicles.
+Globally, in 2021 the Group reuses 87% of total treated water and has more than 90 water treatment plants and in the rest of its plants it ensures treatment with external services.
+The Group also continues to work on the modernization of its treatment plants to make the operation more efficient and improve its quality.

-In its Sales Centers, it currently has 95 washing arches with lower consumption in vehicle workshops and 234 water recycling centers in vehicle washing agencies; both with technology that allows the reuse of water in the same process.
-In addition, it installed 35 35 rainwater harvesting systems.
+In its sales centers, as of this Annual Report, the Group has 114 washing arches with lower consumption in vehicle workshops and 271 water recycling centers in vehicle washing agencies; both with technology that allows the reuse of water in the same process.